 Anxiety is so common that sometimes my patients forget to tell me about it.
-But it's still not normal, even though it affects up to one in three Americans during their lifetime.
+But it's still not normal, even though it affects up to one in three Americans1 during their lifetime.
 Each year, anxiety affects approximately 40 million Americans, which makes it more common than diabetes.
 One of the most common ways anxiety manifests is through anxiety attacks, also known as panic attacks.

 Anxiety attacks: a holistic approach.

 Nothing can tank your plans for the day like an anxiety attack.
 They're extremely scary, unbearably frustrating, and if you suffer from them frequently, they can leave you feeling hopeless that you'll ever live a normal life.
 But as a functional medicine doctor who treats anxiety on an almost daily basis, I can tell you that all hope is not lost.
 From a holistic medicine standpoint, the top causes of anxiety can be not only understood but also addressed so that you can get your arms around your anxiety instead of your anxiety squeezing the breath and life out of you.

 So what can we do about anxiety and panic attacks?
 There are a few key underlying causes of anxiety, and the good news is that each one can be improved.
 The bad news is that sometimes it can take time.
 The following are considered top functional medicine causes for anxiety:

 1. Adrenal fatigue